Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution

-With this choice we preserve the expected creation and annihilation expressions for each picture.
-This may be interpreted as a nontrivial phase in the relation of the Schrödinger and holomorphic vacua as is explained in \autoref{sec:Ambiguity}.
-Indeed, if $\Psi_0^{Hol}=1$ represents the vacuum of the Fock space in the holomorphic representation because it is annihilated by the operator $a^{\mathbf{x}}=\Delta^{{\mathbf{x}}y}\partial_{\phi^y}$ as noticed at the end of \autoref{ssec:linearOp}.
-Computing the Schrödinger vacuum with \eqref{eq:segalBargmanntransform} we obtain $\tilde{\mathcal{B}}_{Sch}^{-1}(1)=\Psi^{Sch}_0=\exp(i\varphi^x(KA)_{xy}:\varphi^2:\lvert_{\frac{\Delta}2}^{xy}\big]$.
+With this choice we preserve the form of the creation and annihilation operators for each picture.
+This may be interpreted as a nontrivial phase in the relation of the Schrödinger and holomorphic vacua as is explained at the end of \autoref{sssec:SchLinearOperators}.
+Indeed, $\Psi_0^{Hol}=1$ represents the vacuum of the Fock space in the holomorphic representation because it is annihilated by the operator $a^{\mathbf{x}}=\Delta^{{\mathbf{x}}y}\partial_{\phi^y}$ as noticed at the end of \autoref{ssec:linearOp}.
+Computing the Schrödinger vacuum with \eqref{eq:segalBargmanntransform} we obtain $\tilde{\mathcal{B}}_{Sch}^{-1}(1)=\Psi^{Sch}_0=\exp\big[\frac{i}2(KA)_{xy}:\varphi^2:\lvert_{\frac{\Delta}2}^{xy}\big]$.
 This is indeed the true representation of the vacuum because is annihilated by the annihilation operator in \eqref{eq:crationannihilation}.